mrzv/saturn/README.md

   All contiguous lines, not marked as one of the above, are grouped together into code cells.

+* Non-skippable code cells `#no-skip#`

+  Adding this line anywhere within the code cell will indicate that it shouldn't be skipped, even if we are restarting from a checkpoint.
+This is useful, for example, if a cell is modifying `sys.path`, which won't be captured in a checkpoint.

 ## Vim support

 All the binary (non-human-readable) cell content is wrapped in `{{{`, `}}}`